2015-16 Learfield Sports Directors' Cup Scoring Structure

 The following breakdown will be used:

-- 1st place - 1-25 using the USA Today poll, point breakdown is as follows: We will be using the 64-team non-bracket point system for the top-25 teams with 25th place receiving 49 points.
+- 1st place - 1-25 using the final USA Today poll (comes out after the National Championship game), point breakdown is as follows: We will be using the 64-team non-bracket point system for the top-25 teams with 25th place receiving 49 points.

 - 26th place - Bowl game winners not ranked in poll (45 points)